 help help here help (object) help (topic)

 Access Cybersphere's online documentation.
 This may or may not be complete or accurate on the subject at hand.
-When any documentation in the game conflicts with what you've read on this website, you should consider this website to be the most accurate.
+When any documentation in the game conflicts with what you've read on this website, you should consider this website to be the most accurate and up to date.

 Shows a list of staff members who are logged on and available to help you.
 Use help @who for details.